puppetlabs/puppetdb/documentation/ha-guide.markdown

 1. Select an agent to become an additional PuppetDB.
 This additional PuppetDB will be refered to as the `replica` and the original PuppetDB will be refered to as the `primary`.
-2. From the PE Console go the `PE PuppetDB` class and pin the `replica` node to the group, under `certname` and `Pin node`:
+2. Go to the PE Console and navigate to the `PE PuppetDB` class:

     ```
     Nodes > Classification > PE PuppetDB
     ```

-3. Now add the class `puppet_enterprise::profile::database`.
-Also change the parameter `database\_host` on the `puppet_enterprise::profile::puppetdb` class to be `"$clientcert"`.
+3. Pin the `replica` node to the group, under `certname` and `Pin node`.
+4. Navigate to the `Classes` tab now:

     ```
     Nodes > Classification > PE PuppetDB > Classes
     ```

+5. Add the class `puppet_enterprise::profile::database` and on the class `puppet_enterprise::profile::puppetdb` change the parameter `database\_host` to to be `$clientcert` (which will automatically be converted to a string).
-4. Run `puppet agent -t` on the `replica` and once that has completed, run the agent on the `primary` as well.
+6. Run `puppet agent -t` on the `replica` and once that has completed, run the agent on the `primary` as well.
 Once both runs have succeed, restart PuppetDB on the `replica` (i.e. `service pe-puppetdb restart`) and wait for the initial sync to complete.
-5. Return to the PE Console and change the `puppetdb_host` parameter to be a list of both the `primary` and `replica` PuppetDBs, e.g.
+7. Return to the PE Console and navigate to the `Classes` for the `PE Infrastructure` node group:
-`[ "primary.puppetdb.vm", "replica.puppetdb.vm"]`.
-Also you must change the
-`puppetdb_port` parameter to be a list of the ports that the PuppetDBs in `puppetdb_host` are available on, e.g.
-`[ 8081, 8081 ]` when using default PuppetDB configuration on both PuppetDBs:

     ```
     Nodes > Classification > PE Infrastructure > Classes
     ```

+8. Change the `puppetdb_host` parameter to be a list of both the `primary` and `replica` PuppetDBs, e.g. `[ "primary.puppetdb.vm", "replica.puppetdb.vm"]`.
+Also you must change the `puppetdb_port` parameter to be a list of the ports that the PuppetDBs in `puppetdb_host` are available on, e.g. `[ 8081, 8081 ]` when using default PuppetDB configuration on both PuppetDBs.
-6. Run `puppet agent -t` on the Master.
+9. Run `puppet agent -t` on the Master.
-7. Once these Puppet runs are complete, PuppetDB Replication should be operational.
+10. Once these Puppet runs are complete, PuppetDB Replication should be operational.

 Manual Installation and Configuration